SahilChachra/LAIA/README.md

 # LAIA - Language AI Advisor 📚🤖

-Welcome to **LAIA** (Language AI Advisor), your academic AI companion designed to revolutionize the way you study and learn!
+Welcome to **LAIA** (Language AI Advisor), your modular AI companion!

 ---

+## 📋 Description

+LAIA (Language AI Advisor) is a modular server built using Large Language Models (LLMs) with tools for PDF-based Retrieval-Augmented Generation (RAG), web search, and conversation history management.
+The project aims to create a flexible and scalable framework for integrating various AI tools as needed.

 ## 💡 Design Philosophy

-The goal behind this project was to build an **LLM server with agents** that is:
+The goal behind this project was to build an **LLM server with custom agents** that is:

 1. **Open and Flexible**: Designed to avoid dependencies on specific models or libraries, making it highly adaptable to various use cases.
 2. **Modular Architecture**: The code is structured to be as modular as possible, allowing it to serve as a foundational base for similar projects or future extensions.